GospelTrust/kairos-th-513/docs/content/_week-04/session-11a.md

 2. Another way to understand Paul’s concern is this:

-   Recall that sanctification is the process by which the believers are increasingly liberated from the power of sin so that, “hav[ing] been set free from sin[. . ., they] can become slaves to righteousness” (Rom.
+   Recall that sanctification is the process by which the believers are increasingly liberated from the power of sin so that, “hav[ing] been set free from sin[…, they] can become slaves to righteousness” (Rom.
 6;18).

    What the enemy wants to accomplish is to hinder the believers from of this process so that they will never reach that optimal state.
 What does this entail?